-One-day Lino Printing* Course with Kath Lockhart, at Gayle Mill, Hawes.
+One-day Lino Printing Course with Kath Lockhart in Hawes.
 Reviewed by Anthony Dew.

 With over 30 years experience as an art teacher and 10 years practicing lino printing* which she clearly loves, Kath Lockhart is the ideal person to introduce a group of enthusiastic amateurs to the craft.